tigion/swap.nvim/README.md

 ---@field types? opposites.ConfigCasesTypes The allowed case types to parse.

 ---@class opposites.ConfigChains
+---@field use_case_sensitive_mask? boolean Whether to use a case sensitive mask.
 ---@field words? opposites.ConfigChainsWords The word chains to search for.
 ---@field words_by_ft? opposites.ConfigChainsWordsByFt The file type specific word chains to search for.